These are the best coolers you can buy this summer

 Some were able to do more with that measly helping of ice than others -- particularly the Yeti cooler, which kept the ambient temperature colder than any other cooler I tested for longer than any other cooler I tested.
 After 24 hours, the Yeti was the only cooler with any ice left in it at all, and at the end of the test, it was the only model that hadn't returned to room temperature yet.

 And the worst?
 That'd be the Rubbermaid Ice Chest Cooler, which couldn't get the inside of the cooler any colder than 55.7 degrees F. On top of that, its average temperature for the duration of the test was 66.8 degrees F -- a warmer average than any other cooler I tested.
-Even than the $4 Styrofoam control cooler did better than that.
-Not cool, Rubbermaid.
+Even the $4 Styrofoam control cooler did better than that.
+Not cool, Rubbermaid!

 Capacity considerations

 If we're going to talk about performance, we have to talk about capacity, too.
 Though some sizes are more popular than others (50-quart, for instance), there really isn't much uniformity among coolers as far as size and shape are concerned.
-That'll obviously have an impact on performance.
+Apart from determining how many cans of beer each one will hold, size and shape will obviously have an impact on performance, too.
 After all, with the quantity of ice being equal, a 70-quart cooler like the Coleman Xtreme Marine Cooler has a bigger job on its hands than the 48-quart Igloo Island Breeze.

 I did my best to account for those size differences as I evaluated each cooler's relative performance, but first, I needed to be sure that I had accurate measurements.
-That meant putting those manufacturer capacity claims to the test.
+That meant putting those manufacturer capacity claims to the test, and I wanted a better, more universal metric than just counting how many cans I could cram into each one.

-To do so, I carefully filled each cooler with water, measuring out the exact number of quarts each one could hold before I wasn't able to close the lid without spilling.
+To that end, I carefully filled each cooler with water, measuring out the exact number of quarts each one could hold before I was no longer able to close the lid without spilling.
 If anything, the cheaper models were mostly conservative in their estimates, with ones like the Coleman Xtreme and Igloo Latitude wheeled coolers coming in several quarts more sizable than advertised.

 The expensive guys?
 Not quite so much.
 Rovr pegs the capacity of its $400 Rollr wheeled cooler at 60 quarts, but I could only fit 52.8 quarts of water inside when I measured for myself.
 The $300 Yeti Tundra 45 wasn't as spacious as expected, either, holding just 38 quarts of water before overflowing with the lid closed.
 That's several quarts less than the 45 quarts implied by the product name (nice try, Yeti).